 Have you ever found yourself in the middle of baking, only to pause and wonder about the exact conversions between cups and liters?
-Or perhaps you're trying to stay hydrated and meticulously tracking your water intake, juggling between different measurement systems.
+Plus, or perhaps you're trying to stay hydrated and meticulously tracking your water intake, juggling between different measurement systems.
 It’s a common scenario that highlights the importance of understanding how these units relate to each other.

 Understanding the Basics of Volume Measurement